 Many of us love decorating our homes with Christmas lights as they create a magical atmosphere.

 Try to pick LED lights as they are a lot more energy-efficient and they last for a very long time.

 And remember to turn them off whenever you leave the house or during the night to save energy.

 I personally do not have any Christmas sweaters or any other outfit just for the holiday season.

 When I visit family at Christmas, we most of the time all dress casually.

 However, if you and your family like wearing Christmas sweaters or a specific type of clothing for the holidays, I highly recommend that you reuse what you already have.

 If you want something different this year, consider swapping with other family members.

-You can also get a “new” Christmas outfit second-hand, or even rent a gorgeous holiday dress!
+To make it more sustainable, you can also get a “new” Christmas outfit second-hand, or even rent a gorgeous holiday dress.

-During the holiday season, we often need to travel far to gather with family.
+During the holiday season, we often need to travel far to meet up with family.